fayizferosh/yosys-tcl-ui-report/README.md

 ### Implementation

-I have successfully completed Day 3 tasks namely processing constraints csv file for clocks and inputs and dupming SDC commands to .sdc file with actual processed data.
+I have successfully completed Day 3 tasks, namely processing constraints in a csv file for clocks and inputs and dumping SDC commands into a .sdc file with actual processed data.

 #### Processing of the constraints .csv file for CLOCKS and dumping SDC commands to .sdc

-I have successfully processed the csv file for CLOCKS data and dumped clock based SDC commands (*with unique clock names adding "_yui" to SDC create_clock command*) to .sdc file.
-The basic code of the same and screenshots of terminal with several "puts" printing out the variables and user debug information as well as output .sdc are shown below.
+I have successfully processed the csv file for CLOCKS data and dumped clock-based SDC commands (*with unique clock names by adding "_yui" to the SDC create_clock command*) to .sdc file.
+The basic code of the same and screenshots of the terminal with several "puts" printing out the variables and user debug information as well as output .sdc are shown below.

 *Code*